-9. PERFORMANCE STANDARDS
+8. PERFORMANCE STANDARDS

-To compensate for unavoidable impacts to herbaceous and forested wetland habitats, the site must show progression from the current state of row crops towards a stable emergent and forest wetland.
+To compensate for unavoidable impacts to herbaceous and forested wetland habitats, the site must prove to be a stable emergent and forest wetland.
 Specific features that could be measured to show the progression and satisfy ecological success include basic hydrology of the site, plant survival, and vegetation composition.
 Ecological success at this mitigation site is comprised of three parts - herbaceous wetland, forested wetland, and invasive species.
 Specific monitoring and potential adaptive management requirements are further discussed in Section 10: Monitoring Requirements and Section 12: Adaptive Management Plan of this appendix.

-9.1 FORESTED WETLAND:
+8.1 FORESTED WETLAND: